LabVIEW-Community-CI-CD/labview-icon-editor/docs/coding-hours.md

 ## How the workflow works

 The **Coding-hours report** workflow runs weekly and can also be triggered manually.
+It leverages the [Org Coding Hours Action](https://github.com/LabVIEW-Community-CI-CD/org-coding-hours-action) to compute statistics and publish the results.
 It performs the following steps:

 1. **Collect statistics** – The job checks out the repository and runs `git-hours` to calculate commit hours per contributor.
 The results are saved as `git-hours.json` and archived as a workflow artifact.
 2. **Commit to metrics branch** – The JSON report and a `badge.json` file are committed to the `metrics` branch.
 Historical snapshots are stored under `reports/` in that branch.